AaronAsAChimp/image-lint/README.md

 ### Images on the web that return an error code: 404, 500, etc. ###

-**Remedy:** This kind of issue can be resolved by removing the references to the missing image or correcting the path to the correct image (404 errors) or by fixing any stability issues the server is having (500 errors).
+**Remedy:** This kind of issue can be resolved by removing the references to the image, correcting the file path to the image (404 errors), or by fixing any stability issues the server is having (500 errors).

 Support
 -------